whitejeep600/iAgentNTU.github.io/_people/Antoni-Maciag.md

 github: https://github.com/whitejeep600
 ---

 Greetings!
-I'm a Master's student at NTU CSIE, where I'm trying to do some cool research in Natural Language Processing.
-I don't have a thesis topic yet, though.
+I was a Master's student at iAgents lab between 2022 and 2025, when I defended my thesis: "Teaching Machines to Mislead Text Classifiers".

 Before coming here, I got a Bachelor's in Computer Science from the University of Warsaw.
-I also have experience as a Bachelor's thesis intern and Python dev.

-In my spare time I make some music and try to improve my Chinese to survive living in Taipei.